Oaxaca City: Monte Albán

 Monte Albán is a pre-Hispanic city that was an ancient capital of the Zapotecs.
 It reached its peak between 500 BCE and 800 CE with about 35,000 inhabitants.
-Monte Albán is known for its architecture, its carved stones and its ceramic urns.
+Monte Albán is known for its architecture, its carved stones, and its ceramic urns.
 In 1987, it was declared a World Heritage Site, along with the city of Oaxaca itself.

 Markets

-The Benito Juárez Market is located one block south of the Zócalo on Flores Magón and Las Casas but it takes up the entire block to 20 de Noviembre and Aldama streets.
+The Benito Juárez Market is located one block south of the Zócalo on Flores Magón and Las Casas, but it takes up the entire block to 20 de Noviembre and Aldama streets.
 It offers flowers, fruit, ices, fruit drinks, handcrafts, leather goods, hats and knives, among other things.
 The block to the south houses the Mercado (Market) 20 de Noviembre which is the official name, but this market is commonly known as the "Mercado de la Comida (food)" because of the food stands that dominate the place.
 It is recommended by México Desconocido magazine for Oaxacan regional dishes such as moles, tasajo, tlayudas, pan de yema (a type of egg bread), chapulines (fried grasshoppers in chili), Oaxaca cheese (known locally as "quesillo"), queso fresco (lit. "fresh cheese"), as well as very large cups of hot chocolate made locally that is often spiced with cinnamon and almonds.

 Parks and gardens

-The city contains a number of parks, gardens and plazas, many of which were former monastery lands, for example, the Jardín Etnobotánico de Oaxaca, surrounding the former monastery of Santo Domingo.
+The city contains many parks, gardens and plazas, many of which were former monastery lands, for example, the Jardín Etnobotánico de Oaxaca, surrounding the former monastery of Santo Domingo.
 Even better known is the Plaza de la Danza y Jardín Sócrates complex on Morelos Street at the foot of the Cerro del Fortín.
 It is part of the area bounded by the Basilica de la Soledad and the Church of San José.
-The Plaza de la Danza was constructed in 1959 by Eduardo Vasconcelos to hold the annual Bani-Stui-Gulal (representation of antiquity) dance, held one day before the festival of the Guelaguetza.
-The Plaza also hosts other cultural events including art shows, concerts and political rallies.
+The Plaza de la Danza was constructed in 1959 by Eduardo Vasconcelos to host the annual Bani-Stui-Gulal (representation of antiquity) dance, held the day before the Guelaguetza festival.
+The Plaza also hosts other cultural events, including art shows, concerts, and political rallies.
 The Socrates Garden is the old atrium of the Basilica de la Soledad, converted into a public park in 1881.
 It features a bronze chalice cast in that year.
 In 1981, the Garden was remodeled, adding a new layer of stone to the floor.
 The Cerro de Fortín next to it bears in stone letters Benito Juárez's slogan, "El respeto al derecho ajeno es la paz" (Respect for others' rights is peace).
 The Antonia Labastida Garden is named after a woman who fought with Porfirio Díaz during the French Intervention.
 This park has become a place for artists and artisans to display their wares.